complexdatacollective/documentation.networkcanvas.com/docs/interface-documentation/name-generators.md

 #### Do

 {: .good-practices}
-- Ensure that the roster data file used has name attribute data labeled propertly to avoid inadvertantly producing a card display error.
+- Ensure that the roster data file used has name attribute data labeled properly to avoid inadvertantly producing a card display error.
 - Define the searchable properties and search accuracy criteria to help participants locate nodes within the roster.

+{: .no_toc}
+#### Don't

+{: .bad-practices}
+- Avoid using this Interface with roster datasets of 100 nodes or smaller.
+For smaller rosters, use the Small Roster Name Generator.

 | Important considerations for large rosters                          |
 | :----------------------------------------------------------- |